MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/web-api-versions.md

 ## Web API Limitations

 The Common Data Service for Apps Web API provides complete parity with the capabilities of the organization service.
-For Common Data Service for Apps, this topic describes the limitations carried forward from the Dynamics 365 Customer Engagement v8.x release.
+For Common Data Service for Apps, this topic describes the limitations carried forward from the Common Data Service for Apps v8.x release.
 For earlier releases, see [Dynamics CRM 2016 Web API Limitations](https://msdn.microsoft.com/library/mt628816\(CRM.8\).aspx).

 ## Limitations addressed in this release
  In version 8.2, some custom actions were not available in Web API.